alexis-martel/Vintage-UI/README.md

 ![Screenshot](SerenityOS/SerenityOS%20SerenityOS%201.0.png "SerenityOS Screenshot")

-This splash screen is from SerenityOS's SerenityOS operating system.
+This *About* window is from SerenityOS's SerenityOS operating system.

 ## Disclaimer